Rautāwhiri: Rotorua Girls' High School embraces history with new name - NZ Herald

 "The good thing is the former house names will still be honoured in a way where they will still play a really important role.
 It's a win-win for Ngāti Whakaue and the school."

-Waru said the collaboration was a team effort and while he was "doing all the talking" there were a number of iwi members involved.
+Waru said the collaboration was a team effort and although he was "doing all the talking" a number of iwi members were involved.

 "We were all really excited to help Rotorua Girls' get back to their roots.
-Not only the student, the staff and everyone felt the excitement when it was announced this morning.
+Not only the students, the staff and everyone felt the excitement when it was announced this morning.

 "We can't not be involved, considering the generosity of Ngāti Whakaue and the connection to the land.
 Not only that, a lot of our people went to Rotorua Girls' and before that to Rotorua High School.
 There's more than one legacy going on here."